Yosemite Decimal System: History

-The original standards for the fifth-class climbing grades were as follows:
+The standards for the fifth-class climbing grades as of 1979 were as follows:

 The original intention was that 5.9 would be the hardest possible free climb, with class 6 describing aid-climbing routes.
 Initially the scale was based on ten climbs at Tahquitz, and ranged from the "Trough" at 5.0, a relatively modest technical climb, to the "Open Book" at 5.9, considered at the time the most difficult unaided climb humanly possible.
 In later years, as gear and athletic standards in the sport became more advanced, many aid routes were "freed" (i.e., climbed without aid), and the class 6 label fell into disuse, so that 5.x could be a label for any technical rock climb, regardless of whether most people were doing it free or aided.
 By the 1960s and 70s, increased athletic standards and improved equipment meant that class 5.9 climbs from the 1950s became only of moderate difficulty for some, while new 5.9 climbs were much harder.
 Class 5.9 began to be subdivided as 5.9- and 5.9+.
-Eventually, climbers began adding classes of 5.10 and 5.11.
+Eventually, climbers began adding classes of 5.10 and 5.11 (rendering the "Decimal" part of the Yosemite Decimal System name technically inaccurate).
 In the early 1970s, it was determined that the 5.11 climb was much harder than 5.10, leaving many climbs of varying difficulty bunched up at 5.10.
 To solve this, the scale has been further subdivided for 5.10 and above climbs with suffixes from "a" to "d".
 As of August 2021, only one climb is considered to have a difficulty of 5.15d: Silence, first climbed by Adam Ondra on September 3, 2017.

-Other systems

-There are other systems used throughout the world.
-They are covered in the article about Grade (climbing).